 When you witness sporting history unfold in front of your eyes, chances are that your brain will lock those memories up in a corner and preserve it for a long time.
 Those few extraordinary moments truly remain fresh, years and years after they happened; moments that make you recollect exactly where you were at that point in life, what impact it had on you.
 And those not blessed to watch it live, the generations that were born after, get to relive such unforgettable moments through those memories.

 The 1983 World Cup that saw Kapil Dev’s India create history will be one such memory that will be passed along from one generation to the next, till cricket exists.
 The triumph of Kapil’s Devils changed the very fabric of the game, and not just in India.

-Here, we take a look at what India’s 1983 World Cup win meant to different people born in different generations, starting from the pre-Independence era.
+Scroll.in tried to find out what India’s 1983 World Cup win meant to different people born in different generations, starting from the pre-Independence era.

 Kaustubh Jamkhandikar (Year of birth: 1943)

 We followed every match of the Indian team, keeping tabs of the scores on radio or in news.
 I think the turning point for us came when Kapil Dev scored 175 not out against Zimbabwe to help India win the match from a lost cause.
 This is when I started believing that this team can go on to create a miracle.

 I used to live in Altinho (Goa) then and did not own a television set.
 On the day of the final, my wife, son and I walked to Miramar, which is about 3-4 km from our house, to my younger brother’s place as he had a TV.
 We wanted to have a good time irrespective of the result of the match as India was in the final for the first time.
 West Indies were clearly the favourites but we were hoping against hope.